pietrobiondi/Printjack-Phonejack/README.md

 # Printjack-Phonejack
-This respository contains the source code of the printjack and phonejack attacks.
+This repository contains the source code of the printjack and phonejack attacks.